davidBorn/Practice-C-code/README.md

 # Practice-C-code

 // practice using vectors.
-Takes a vector of positive and negative integers and returns the number of positive integers with the number sum of nugative numbers.
+Takes a vector of positive and negative integers and returns the number of positive integers with the number sum of negative numbers.
 //for example: [1, 3, -4, -5] would give [2, -9].
 And returns [0,0] if empty.